“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 Try:

-“Increased Twitter engagement by 80% through interactive polls, viral content strategies, and prompt customer responses.”
+“Increased Twitter engagement by 80% through interactive polls, viral content strategies, and prompt customer service.”

 This tells a recruiter exactly what you accomplished and how it benefited the brand.